shreyashankar/gpt3-sandbox/README.md

 A new tab should pop up in your browser, and you should be able to interact with the UI!
 To stop this app, run ctrl-c or command-c in your terminal.

 ## Quickstart

+## Contributions

+We actively encourage people to contribute by adding their own examples or even adding functionalities to the modules.
+Please make a pull request if you would like to add something, or create an issue if you have a question.
+We will update the contributors list on a regular basis.

+## Authors

+The following authors have committed 20 lines or more (ordered according to the Github contributors page):

+* Shreya Shankar
+* Bora Uyumazturk